-I am a post-doctoral researcher at the Department of Mathematics and Computer Science, University of Southern Denmark, member of the Concurrency and Logic group, and former member of the INRIA Focus, DISI Jolie Lab, and SPACES groups.
+I am an assistant professor (RTDa) at the Department of Computer Science and Engineering, Università di Bologna, member of the Focus team, INRIA, and former member of the Concurrency and Logic, the DISI Jolie Lab, and the SPACES research groups.

 I obtained my PhD in 2016 with the thesis Real-World Choreographies, on how to implement correct real-world distributed systems through the choreographic programming paradigm.
 I was supervised by Maurizio Gabbrielli and Fabrizio Montesi.